epam/ai-dial/docs/user-guide.md

 ![](./img/share_conv.png)

-After the recipient has opened your link, the arrow icon appears near its name.
+After the recipient has opened your link, the arrow icon appears near its name. **Note**, it may be required to reload the page.

 ![](./img/shared.png)

-Click **Shared by me** checkbox to select just the conversations that you have shared:
+Click **Shared by me** checkbox in the filter to select just the conversations that you have shared:

 ![](./img/shared-by-me.png)